 Track Conversions from Pay Per Click

-If your website is not a product driven e-commerce site, you might also consider using a short form for your visitors to fill out requesting more information or to obtain a free product or sample.
+If your website is not a product-driven ecommerce site, you might also consider embedding a short form.
+Your visitors can fill it out to request more information or to obtain a free product or sample.
 You can then use this form to track conversions at least at the PPC marketing level.
-If it is product driven, and they can purchase directly from your site, be sure to put some form of metrics in place for tracking conversions.
+If it is product driven, and they can purchase directly from your site, be sure to put some type of metrics in place for tracking conversions.